zach-klippenstein/captivate/README.md

 ### 1.3.1

-*   Hopefully fixed the crash when signin activity finished
+*   Hopefully fixed the crash when signin activity finished.

 ### 1.3.0

-*   Better tablet experience (sign-in appears as dialog on screens 7" and up)
+*   Better tablet experience (sign-in appears as dialog on screens 7" and up).
-*   UI changes (dark ActionBar)
+*   UI changes (dark ActionBar).
-*   Updated ActionBarSherlock to 4.2.0
+*   Updated ActionBarSherlock to 4.2.0.
-*   Fixed recent false portal notifications
+*   Fixed recent false portal notifications.
-*   Removed French and Turkish translations (too few installs to warrant maintaining)
+*   Removed French and Turkish translations (too few installs to warrant maintaining).

 ### 1.2.1

-*   Portal notification shows the favicon from the sign-in page
+*   Portal notification shows the favicon from the sign-in page.

 ### 1.2.0